 Peter Gajdics, who lives in Vancouver, said he knows first hand how devastating conversion therapy can be.

-From 1989 to 1996, Gajdic underwent “conversion therapy” with a licenced psychiatrist in Victoria, B.C., which he said left him depressed and shell-shocked.
+From 1989 to 1996, Gajdics underwent “conversion therapy” with a licensed psychiatrist in Victoria, B.C., which he said left him depressed and shell-shocked.

 “These types of treatments are usually more in faith-based environments … but mine was with a psychiatrist, who I went to, not change my sexuality, but because I was struggling with issues of coming out and being rejected by my family,” he said.